Photo by Neeku.

 Cant we do it simply like below..
 That works fine when i tested.

-override public function gotoAndStop( frame:Object, scene:String = null ):void { //var requestedFrame:int = frame as int; //var actualFrame:int = requestedFrame % totalFrames; super.gotoAndStop( frame ); }@Asif: That’ll work, but it doesn’t add any extra functionality; it just calls the regular method.
+@Asif: That’ll work, but it doesn’t add any extra functionality; it just calls the regular method.
 In fact, it removes functionality, because the

-sceneparameter is now ignored.Hello, i was looking around in the web regarding the importance of “override” in AS3.0 however to my understanding the keyword “override” simply a way to offer name usage of existing e.g nextFrame() instead of the long nextFrameOrLoopToFirst() or does it have any more usage than this please enlighten me and sorry for the noob question
+parameter is now ignored.Hello, i was looking around in the web regarding the importance of “override” in AS3.0 however to my understanding the keyword “override” simply a way to offer name usage of existing e.g nextFrame() instead of the long nextFrameOrLoopToFirst() or does it have any more usage than this please enlighten me and sorry for the noob question 😉

 Hey Scarlight,